flecsi/flecsi/doc/sphinx/src/team.rst

       *Los Alamos National Laboratory*

-      David is a computational scientist  with a broad background in parallel computing, and in physics research from QCD to cosmology.
+      David is a computational scientist  with a broad background in parallel computing and in physics research from QCD to cosmology.

 |clearboth|